ethans333/tetrisJS/README.md

 # tetrisJS
 Created tetris with vanilla JavaScript utilizing the Canvas API.
-Control the peices using arrow keys and to floor a peices use the space bar.
+Control the peices using arrow keys and to floor a peice use the space bar.

 <div style="float: left;">
   <img src="CAPTURE.gif" width="30%">